Rachel Feinstein (artist): Works

 The Fashion Fund Award committee commissioned Feinstein to create their 2010 award.
 She created it in the form of a swan which she described as "a pure, elite thing."
 For the ceremony she created 20 "one-of-a-kind" awards cast in bronze.

-In January 2011 she opened her show "The Snow Queen" at Lever House in New York.
+In January 2011 Feinstein opened her show "The Snow Queen" at Lever House in New York.
 It combines Carpenter Gothic architecture and Baroque painting to present vignettes of Hans Christian Andersen fairy tale The Snow Queen, showing Feinstein's "flair for synthesizing myriad fascinations."
 The exhibited included painted wood toy soldiers, roses, children, and ice, as well as a lacquered gold coach which was displayed outside in the January snow.
 The Vogue magazine reviewer wrote that she "explores the themes of fantasy, ruin, and beauty to create a magical universe of her own."

 In February 2012 Feinstein created for a Marc Jacobs' fashion show "a twisted paper castle set", also described as "a decayed Walt Disney castle."
 Rachel Feinstein referred to her work as "rococo with a nasty underside".

 From November 2012 to January 2013 the Gagosian Gallery held Feinstein's first exhibition in Rome, Italy.
 For it she created an impressionistic panoramic wallpaper of Rome covering different historical periods, painted and displayed on mirrors and accompanied by life size wooden sculptures inspired by depictions of early Christian saints and martyrs.

 Feinstein's works have been bought by some notable collectors, including Aby Rosen, Alberto Mugrabi and James Frey.